tanghui315/speakr-app/readme.md

 ### 1. Docker Installation

-The easiest way to deploy Speakr is using Docker and Docker Compose.
+The easiest way to deploy Speakr is using Docker and docker-compose.

 1. **Clone the Repository:**
    ```bash